SeeTheC/Face-Detection-using-Faster-R-CNN/README.md

   - We tested VGG16 model trained on WIDER and tested ON FDDB.
 IT gave 82% accuracy.
   - On our own model with 11 layers training took lot of time.
   - We tested our own images on VGG16 trained over WIDER network and it worked really well!
+  - WIDER trained model doesn't show good MAP estimate on WIDER test images because many faces get ignored due to reduce dimension of images.
+It shows good MAP estimate when WIDER trained VGG16 model is tested on FDDB(because no dimension reduction here on FDDB dataset).